 Southern Oregon: Mt.
 Ashland

 Mt.
 Ashland in Southern Oregon comes alive for a few hardcore trail events in the summer, including the Mt.
-Ashland Hill Climb run (June 8, 2019) — the 13.3-mile Hill Climb is for the die-hard enthusiast; with 5,600 of climbing to the summit at 7,533 feet, it’s the second-highest elevation gain of any hill climb in the U.S. Other events include the Mt.
-A 5K run (July 6, 2019) — all the way to the summit and back — as well as the Siskiyou Out Back Trail Run (July 13, 2019).
-This summer the resort will also host cultural events including In A Landscape: Classical Music In The Wild (July 8, 2019) and the SisQJam outdoor music festival (Aug.
-3, 2019).
+Ashland Hill Climb run (August 14, 2021) — the 13.3-mile Hill Climb is for the die-hard enthusiast; with 5,600 of climbing to the summit at 7,533 feet, it’s the second-highest elevation gain of any hill climb in the U.S. The Siskiyou Out Back Trail Run (July 10, 2021) offers three lengths, from 50K to 100K, beginning and ending at Mt.
+Ashland Lodge.
+The sunshine uncovers singletrack nearby — Ashland is a mountain bike destination —that includes the 13-mile Mt.
+Ashland Super D and 14-mile Time Warp to Ashland, both downhill rides accessible via shuttle with Ashland Mountain Adventures.

 Eastern Oregon: Anthony Lakes

-Anthony Lakes Mountain Resort in Eastern Oregon is open for summer operations starting July 5, 2019, with Summer At the Starbottle—enjoy the deck at the resort’s Starbottle Saloon, a family-friendly restaurant that offers fresh, locally sourced food with spectacular views at 7,100 feet along the Elkhorn Scenic Byway.
-Located in North Powder (between La Grande and Baker City), the resort’s rugged terrain and accessible trail system make it a hotspot for mountain biking, with their annual Mountain Bike Festival (with free camping, live music and $10 chair lift rides) set for Aug.
-3, 2019.
+Anthony Lakes Mountain Resort in Eastern Oregon is open for summer operations starting July 5, with Summer at the Starbottle — enjoy the deck at the resort’s Starbottle Saloon, a family-friendly restaurant that offers fresh, locally sourced food with spectacular views at 7,100 feet along the Elkhorn Scenic Byway.
+Located in North Powder (between La Grande and Baker City), the resort’s rugged terrain and accessible trail system make it a hotspot for mountain biking, with more than 8 miles of singletrack following the Nordic ski corridors.
+The new Broadway Flow Trail is 3 miles of flowing downhill and banked turns.
+If you don’t want to leave this picturesque place at night, book a summer yurt or secure your spot at more than a half-dozen campgrounds and rental cabins.